DHentzschel/simplelibs/README.md

 ### Installation

 SimpleLibs require Windows 10.0.17134.0 or above to compile.
 I use [Microsoft Visual Studio 2017](https://visualstudio.microsoft.com/) which works fine.
+The required language standard is c++17.
+All versions before are deprecated and not usable.
 Also it is required to download and install [MySQL server](https://dev.mysql.com/downloads/windows/installer/8.0.html).
 It is recommended to use the tested MySQL server version 8.0 or above.

 **Important notes:** Both projects SimpleGraphics and SimpleMySql contain x64 binaries (dll and lib).